SledgeJr/prestige_deck_building_game/README.md

 4. Additional mouseup event listener is added to window to exit drag mode if mouse is released outside of card.
     a.
 I handled it this way so if card is dragged quickly, mouse can leave card and not trigger drag end, and still allow trigger of drag end if mouse is released at that time.
     b.
 Dealt with styling issues to get card content to scale properly and for cursor to be proper "grab" cursor

+### Day Four
+#### Added "Play Area" and Relevant States and Functions
+1. Created Play Area Component
+    a.
+Simple div that will be used for playing cards
+2. Split cards into cards in hand and cards in play
+3. Added functionality of dropping cards into play area removes card from hand and moves it to play area.
+    a.
+This was acheived by having the id and mouse position of the card passed up to the parents through a callback function and when released, and then checking if the card was released in the play area.